thilko/thilko.com/_posts/2016-10-28-the-perfect-team.markdown

 ---
 Today we had another monthly open space meeting at [Draeger][1] - this time with the topics team collaboration and mechanics.

 From my point of view team collaboration is a really important one.
-Couple of days ago I stumble upon [Project Aristotle][2], a project by google to find out what drives team effectiveness.
+Couple of days ago I stumbled upon [Project Aristotle][2], a project at google to find out what drives team effectiveness.

 Interesting enough for me I´ve created a little sketchnote about the quest for the 'perfect team':